craigfrancis/framework/framework/0.1/doc/helpers/record.md

 			PRIMARY KEY (id)
 		);

-Then you can either get the record helper like this:
+The record helper can be loaded with the function call:

 	$record = record_get('table_name', $item_id, array(
 			'name',
 		));

-Or specify the config as an array:
+Or with a config array:

 	$record = record_get(array(
 			'table' => DB_PREFIX . 'table_name',